skohub-io/skohub-webhook/README.md

 ## Restarting or Rebuilding the webhook server

-To restart and rebuild the service, e.g. after a `git pull` do `docker-compose up --build --force-recreate`.
+To restart and rebuild the service, e.g. after a `git pull` do `docker compose up --build --force-recreate`.

 ## Connecting to our webhook server